kwetherill/grid/README.md

 # Grid

-Powerful and simple grid system using CSS and JS.
+A simple, yet powerful, UI grid system built with LESS and JavaScript.